8vasu/stty.py/README.md

 # stty.py

-A Python library for manipulating terminal settings in the style of the POSIX `stty(1)` command.
+A Python library for manipulating terminal settings in the style of POSIX `stty(1)`.

 ---